+The sample used was a convenience sample of easily contactable social enterprise leaders.
 The S&I 100 Index (2014) was discovered in the course of scanning "best of" lists.
 This index is curated and compiled by the Social Impact Exchange.
 Using the organizations on the S&I 100 Index as the sample offered a solution to the issues created by the method outlined above.
 The Social Impact Exchange only lists SE organizations based in and operating in the United States.
 In addition, they vet each SE on their list against a standard rubric for impact, growth, and evidence criteria.
 The Social Impact Exchange, though not willing to provide a file of contact information for their list, did give permission to join their organization.
 Membership with the Social Impact Exchange provided access to the email address of the CEO for every organization on the S&I 100 Index.
 All 107 organizations on the S&I 100 index were included in the convenience sample for this survey.